simbody/simbody/CONTRIBUTING.md

 List of Contributors
 --------------------
-This is an attempt at a complete contributor list; please submit a PR or file an issue if you or someone else is missing.
+This is an attempt at a complete contributor list; please submit a PR or file an Issue if you or someone else is missing.

 Real name          | GitHub Id    | Contributions/expertise
 -------------------|--------------|-------------------------